May 29, 2024

 4. Clear Aligners (Invisalign)

-Description: Clear aligners are a modern alternative to traditional dental braces.
-Invisalign is the most well-known brand, but there are other options as well.
+Clear aligners are a modern dental solution to traditional dental braces.
+The most popular one is Invisalign, although there are other brands as well.

 How They Work: